dais-ita/dais-ita.github.io/dais/clusters/AI_Cluster_v2.md

 *	[Adaptive Federated Learning in Resource Constrained Edge Computing Systems.](/1b06/) Sharing learning, not data, and synchronising models with a minimal number of messages.  ??1a08
 *	[Compressed Model Updates for Efficient Federated Learning.](/1b02/) Minimising size of messages for shared learning and model synchronisation.
 *	[One Shot Federation for Coalition Model Sharing.](/1b01/)  Incremental and intermittent shared learning using a representation of the data distribution (not the data itself).
-*	[Coreset Based Machine Learning.](/1b04/)  Multi-dimension data summarisation (reducing comms usage) which also enables machine learning.
+*	[Coresets Learning via Distributed Clustering and Local Gradients.](/1b04/)  Multi-dimension data summarisation (reducing comms usage) which also enables machine learning.
-*	[Data Reduction for Distributed Machine Learning Using Coreset.](/1b05/)  Significantly reducing comms usage by summarisation of data records.
+*	[Coresets via Multipronged Data Reduction.](/1b05/)  Significantly reducing comms usage by summarisation of data records.
 *	[Distributed Coreset Construction for Efficient Machine Learning in Coalitions.](/1b03/)   Technology readiness level (TRL) 3 demonstration of feasibility.

 ## Integrated Distributed Analytics.